TOP QUALITY INSTRUCTION USING MODERN COACHING METHODS BASED ON TRADITIONAL PRINCIPLES

 When did you start teaching?

-I taught Tang Soo Do classes for several years commencing in 1989 and then assisted by Karate Instructor with teaching at the Chelmsford class.
+I taught Tang Soo Do classes for several years commencing in 1989 and then when I changed to Japanese Karate, assisted my Instructor, Sensei Simon Kidd with teaching at his Chelmsford class.

 What are the ages of the students you teach?